Saving money

 What to look for in a savings account

 When assessing different savings accounts, you may want to evaluate the following things.
-Not all savings accounts will have all of these features, but these are generally the features that are often included in savings accounts:
+Not all savings accounts will have all of these features, but these are generally the features that are often included:

-• FDIC or NCUA insurance: The most important role of a savings account is that it is a safe place to put your money.
-Your bank should be a member of the FDIC and your credit union should be a member of NCUA.
-In both cases, deposits would be insured against bank failure.
+• FDIC or NCUA insurance: Your bank should be a member of the FDIC.
+Your credit union should be a member of NCUA.
+These insure against bank failure to protect your money.

-• Interest rate and APY (annual percentage yield): Savings accounts have long been a place where you can earn interest on your money.
-While most savings accounts will have very low interest rates, you may choose a high interest savings account.
+• Interest rate and APY (annual percentage yield): Most will have very low interest rates, so you may consider a high interest savings account

-• Initial deposit: Most savings accounts require a minimum initial deposit amount.
-While this may be a relatively low amount, you must be aware of this expectation.
+• Initial deposit: Most require a minimum initial deposit amount.

-• Account fees: There are a whole host of fees that banks may charge for savings accounts.
-Before you sign up for a savings account, you should be aware of the kinds of fees that you will be charged, how much the fees cost, and what circumstances are necessary to avoid them.
+• Account fees: Before you sign up for a savings account, you should be aware of the kinds of fees that you will be charged.

-• Rate tiers: Usually found in high-yield savings accounts, rate tiers provide different APYs (annual percentage yields) at different savings levels.
+• Rate tiers: Usually found in high-yield savings accounts, rate tiers provide different APYs (annual percentage yields) at different balance levels.

 • Accessibility and ease of use: Not all banks are created equal when it comes to customer service, customer experience, and convenience.
-As you decide which savings account you want to sign up for, you may want to be clear about what services you will want: do you need a nearby physical bank location, a robust mobile app, customer service phone number, and a usable website experience?
+Be clear about what services you will want in your bank.
+Do you need a nearby physical bank location, a robust mobile app, customer service phone number, and a usable website experience?

-• Supplemental savings accounts: Some people value having several savings accounts where they can divide up their savings into the categories that help them monitor their progress toward their savings goals (see our article on how to save money).
+• Supplemental savings accounts: Some people value having several savings accounts where they can divide up their money into categories.
 You should be aware of how easy additional savings accounts are to open and whether they come with additional fees or restrictions.

 What are the top features of a good savings account?

 Savings accounts are rather simple things: put your money in for safe-keeping and hope to earn a little interest at the same time.
-Some banks provide added features to savings accounts, so it’s important to know what features are most important to your lifestyle so you can find the right bank for you.
+Some banks provide added features, so it’s important to know what features are most important to your lifestyle so you can find the right bank for you.

 • Interest rate or APY (annual percentage yield)